polterguy/phosphorusfive-dox/chapter-2.md

 # Hello World

 Assuming you have already downloaded P5, and managed to get it up and running, we are going to create our first *"Hyperlambda application"* called *"Hello World"*.
-By stepping through this application, and explaining what it does, you will be armed with the knowledge required to create your own Ajax GUI.
+By stepping through this application, and explaining what it does, you will be armed with the knowledge required to create your own Ajax web apps.

 Open up your Apps/CMS editor, by choosing it in your menu/navbar at the top of your page.
 Click the _“+”_ button, and choose to create a new _“lambda”_ page.
 Then remove the existing code, if any, and paste in the following Hyperlambda into your editor.
 When you have done so, make sure you click _“Save”_, and _“View page”_.
 Notice, you might have some sort of popup blocker enabled, preventing you from viewing the page.
 If you get some popup blocker notification as you click *"View page"*, make sure you enable popups on the domain from which you are developing your P5 apps.
-This is normally *"localhost"* or *"127.0.0.1:8080"*, if you're on a development box, creating apps locally.
+This is normally *"localhost"* or *"127.0.0.1"*, if you're on a development box, creating apps locally.

-Hyperlambda to use can be found below.
+The Hyperlambda we will use can be found below.

 ```
 create-widget:foo